THE AUDITOR GENERAL'S REPORT SAYS HABITAT LOSS IS THE THREAT TO GRIZZLY BEARS

 In a 73-page independent report Auditor General, Carol Bellringer states, “The health of grizzly bear populations is an indicator of how well the ecosystem (and the species that live there) is doing…The greatest threat to grizzly bears is not hunting, but rather, human activities that degrade grizzly bear habitat.”

-The GOABC continues to support the regulation change to remove the edible portions of grizzly bear meat making it consistent with the regulations for black bears, therefore utilizing the entire animal.
+GOABC continues to support the regulation change to remove the edible portions of grizzly bear meat making it consistent with the regulations for black bears, therefore utilizing the entire animal.
 We always support improved hunting procedures or increased funding for wildlife management in British Columbia.

-To review the Auditor General’s Report in full click the button link below.
+To review the Auditor General’s report in full click the button link below.